int-brain-lab/neuropixels_course_2024/data_access/README.md

 ## Download raw data
-This code snippet shows how to download the raw ap data which is required for assignments 1.8.2 and 1.8.3.
+This code snippet shows how to download the raw ap data which is required for assignments 1.8.2 where you will run the IBL spikesorting pipeline on a dataset.

 N.B.
 The raw data for each insertion is large, typically between 50 - 80 Gb.
 You will need to make sure you have enough disk space and note that the download may also take a while.